 How many times have you woken up with your face puffed up and swollen?
 Quite often, right?
 Facial swelling is a common condition caused by a plethora of factors such as lack of sleep, excess alcohol, and stress.
 Sometimes, it can also be a result of an injury or an underlying medical condition.
 The good news is you can treat your facial swelling once you know the root cause.
 So, let us explore the different causes of facial swelling as well as how to reduce face swelling with some simple home remedies.

 What Is Facial Swelling?

-Facial swelling is described as the enlargement of the face due to inflammation of facial tissues or fluid buildup.
+Facial swelling is described as the enlargement of the face either due to inflammation of facial tissues or due to fluid buildup.
 Also known as facial edema, swelling commonly occurs on the lips, cheeks, and eyelids.
 Sometimes it may extend to the throat or neck region as well.